We see the words "overweight" and "obesity" a lot. You might use them yourself

 When a doctor says a person is overweight or obese, it's serious.
 Being overweight

-or obese increases the risk of health
+or obese increases the risk of health problems

-problems like diabetes and high
+like diabetes and high blood pressure.

 How Do Doctors Define Overweight?